Bambla78/Pythonista_SunCalculator_iPad/README.md

 FreeMono.txt —> FreeMono.ttf

 9. Now you should be ready to go:
-Launch suncalc.pyui in your iPad and explore!
+Launch suncalc.py in your iPad and explore!